ACoAs & ASKING QUESTIONS (Part 2)

 — WIC: “Don’t you think this color is the most?”

-symbiotic• Asking (insisting) others to go with you or do something that only you like, or that you know they dislike
+symbiotic• Asking (insisting) others go with you or do something that only you like, or even that you know they dislike (so you won’t be alone)

 • Qs that are rude &/or insensitive, because we don’t think about other people’s feelings – just impulsively ask whatever comes to mind without considering the consequences.
 This is a copy of our parents, who never acknowledged our emotions, so we act the same way